tbrunetti/Rosalind_HPC/Nodes_and_Queues.md

 /opt/SAS/9.4/SASFoundation/9.4/bin/sas_en <followed by your SAS script>
 ```

 4. Keep in mind if a time is not specified in the batch script header, the job will automatically be killed after 4 hours.
-However, you can specify a time of up to 2 weeks for these nodes.
+However, you can specify a time of up to 1 week for these nodes.

 <div class="paragraph"><p><br>
 <br></p></div>